 Helambu Trek in Langtang region

 Typically Helambu Trek starts from Sundarijal after a short drive from Kathmandu.
 Within an hour's hike from Sundarijal, you will enter Shivapuri National Park.
-After that, you will continue your trek towards Chisapani, Kutumsang, and Tharepati.
+After that, you will continue your trek toward Chisapani, Kutumsang, and Tharepati.
 Finally, you can return to Kathmandu by the same route; however, if you want to discover more, you can head towards the Gosainkunda by crossing the Laurebina Pass.
 Moreover, from Tharepati, you can continue your trek towards Melamchi Gaon, Tarkeghyang, Sermanthang, and then finally to Melamchi Pul Bazar, where you can return to Kathmandu within a short drive.

-The trek offers breathtaking views of Gauri Shankar, Langtang Lirung, Ganesh Himal, Dorje Lakpa, etc. Starting from the lush green forest and passing through vibrant rhododendron forest to the high views, Helambu Trek provides you with a fantastic experience.
+The trek offers breathtaking views of Gauri Shankar, Langtang Lirung, Ganesh Himal, Dorje Lakpa, etc. From the lush green forest and passing through vibrant rhododendron forest to the high views, Helambu Trek provides a fantastic experience.
 Tamang and Sherpa people's hospitality will undoubtedly make your trek more enthralling and memorable.